WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 ![Deploy Application](./assets/L3T4S3.1-DeployApplication.jpg)

-d In the window that pops-up, leave the values at their defaults.
+d.
+In the window that pops-up, leave the values at their defaults.
 The *NativeAI_Scripted* application checked and the folder left as "C:\Cisco\CVP\VXMLServer" and click *Finish*.

 e.
 On the CVP VXML server, deploy the application.
 Navigate to "C:\Cisco\CVP\VXMLServer\applications\NativeAI_Scripted\admin".
 Double-click *deployApp.bat*.